xjchengo/alauda-php/README.md

 ## Introduction

-This is a package for managing alauda account in command-line.
+This is a package for managing alauda services in command-line.

+## Requirement

+-	php >= 5.4.0

 ## Install